SciML/ModelingToolkitCourse/docs/src/lectures/lecture2.md

 ẋ_fun = build_function(expand_derivatives(D(x_fun(t,amp,f))), t, amp, f; expression=false)
 ```

 As can be seen, we get a `cos` function as expected taking the derivative of `sin`.
 Now let's build the variables and equations of our system.
+The base equations are generated in a function so we can easily compare the correct derivation of mass balance (`density_type = r(t)`) with the standard practice (`density_type = r₀`).

 ```@example l2
 vars = @variables begin